-iii.
-As at 30 April 2021, there are five loans in default with a drawn balance of \$11,256,155 (which represents approximately 2.68% of the total assets as at 30 April 2021) that have been in default for more than 30 days.
-For the purposes of distributing income from the Trust, interest has been set at nil but will be charged upon realisation of all securities held for each loan.

-- iv.
-The nature of security for loans is, in all cases, a first ranking mortgage.
-Certain loans are cross collateralised in order to reduce the Trust's exposure to credit risk. - v.
+- iii.
+As at 31 August 2023, there are four loans in default with a drawn balance of \$21,111,258 (which represents approximately 3.14% of the total drawn assets as at 31 August 2023).
+For the purpose of distributing income from the Trust, interest has been set at nil but will be charged upon realisation of all securities held for each loan. - iv.
+The nature of security for loans is in all cases, a first ranking mortgage.
+Certain loans are cross-collaterialised in order to reduce the Trust's exposure to credit risk. - v.
 Details about loans that have been approved but have funds yet to be advanced are set out below.
-It is intended that the undrawn loan commitments will be funded through a combination of borrower loan repayments (in full or part) and from cash available from other sources for example as new investor money is received.
+It is intended that the undrawn loan commitments will be funded through a combination of borrower loan repayments (in full or in part) and from cash available from other sources (e.g. new investor money received).